ABCs of Memphis In May: 2019 Edition

 Image above by Marvin Garcia / Copyright © Memphis Convention & Visitors Bureau 2011 All Rights Reserved.

 A is for Art: Every year, Memphis in May releases a fine art poster commemorating that year’s featured country.
-Memphis artist Erin Harmon created this year’s poster (below).
+Since we are our own honored country this year, local artist Evelina Dillon created a post honoring us.

 A is also for app: Memphis in May has two apps that you need to download: the Beale Street Music Fest app (just search “Beale Street Music Fest” in the App Store) and the LiveSafe app, which really, y’all DO download this.
 The latter is for our safety and is the only way for the organizers to communicate with everybody about schedule changes, weather (the park was on lockdown last year during WCBCC due to lightning), and other concerns.

 C is for Cash: Bring some.
 You’re going to need it for food, beer, parking and any extras you plan on picking up.
-There are ATMs on site, too.
+In theory, vendors have card machines and there are ATMs, but do not count on those working.

 D is for Don’t drink and drive: Finding a hotel room might be kind of dicey at this point, but you have several options for getting around safely if you plan to imbibe.